 Potomac Adds Novel Laser Welding Capability for Micro Manufacturing

 Potomac is continually developing new capabilities in order to give our customers the best solution for tough micro manufacturing problems.
-Driven by customer requests, our senior technical consultant Natalia Christensen has developed novel laser welding processes for plastics that expands fabrication options when joining microfluidic devices, medical devices and other small products.
+Driven by customer requests, our senior technical lead Natalia Christensen has developed novel laser welding processes for plastics that expands fabrication options when joining microfluidic devices, medical devices and other small products.

 Laser welding of metals has been standard practice for many years especially in the automotive industry.
 However, plastic’s unique material properties have made the joining process more challenging.
 Ms. Christensen’s extensive R&D in collaboration with our customers now brings a sophisticated advanced manufacturing tool to the factory floor.

 The Potomac laser welding process joins two plastic parts using a combination of heat produced by a laser and pressure provided by a clamping fixture.
 At this point our laser welding is only possible for thermoplastics such as acrylic, polystyrene, polyester, COC, or polycarbonate however these are important materials used in medical device, microfluidic, biotech, consumer and many other products.
 Welding similar plastics gives the best result, but some combinations of dissimilar materials may be possible.
 The material suitability for welding may also be impacted by additives in the plastic or special surface treatments.